vuo/vuo/node/vuo.math/descriptions/vuo.math.multiply.md

-Calculates the product of the terms.
+Calculates the product of the values.

-If there are no terms, outputs 1.
+If there are no values, outputs 1.